On the Power of Learning-Augmented Search Trees: Learning-Augmented Binary Search Trees

-In the corresponding Treap, each node $x$ has expected depth $O(\log(1 / \bq_x)).$ Therefore, the total time for processing the access sequence is $O(m \cdot \Ent(\bp, \bq))$. \end{theorem} \begin{proof} Define score $s(x) = 1 / \bq_x$ for each item $x \in [n].$ Clearly, $s$ is smooth and we can apply \Cref{thm:scoreRspTreap} to prove the bound on the expected depths.
+We analyze the run time given frequency estimations $\bq.$ \begin{theorem} Given a distribution $\bq$, an estimate of the true relative frequencies distribution $\bp$.
+For any item $x \in [n]$, we draw a random number $\delta_x \sim U(0, 1)$ and set its priority as In the corresponding Treap, each node $x$ has expected depth $O(\log_2(1 / q_x)).$ Therefore, the total time for processing the access sequence is $O(m \cdot \Ent(\bp, \bq))$. \end{theorem} \begin{proof} Define the weights $w_x = q_x$ for each item $x \in [n].$ Clearly, $\|\bw\|_1 = 1$ and we can apply \Cref{thm:compPriTreap} to prove the bound on the expected depths.
 The total time for processing the access sequence is, by definition,

 \end{proof}